HristoCholakov/Github-exercises/README.md

 edit in browser.

-making some changes in newbranch with bash
+making some changes in newbranch with bash.
+Test.